percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 information:

 * Protocol version
-* Association ID
+* Message type
-* DTLS message being tunneled

-All messages sent by the media distributor will contain SRTP protection profiles supported by the media distributor at the end of the Tunnel message.
+SRTP protection profiles supported by the media distributor will be sent in a supported profiles message.
 The key distributor will select a common profile supported by both the endpoint and the media distributor to ensure that hop-by-hop operations can be successfully performed.

 Further, the key distributor will provide the SRTP [@!RFC3711] keying material to the media distributor for HBH operations at the time it